 Make the Zucchini Butter:

 - Grate the zucchini: Set a cheesecloth or a thin dish towel over a medium-sized bowl.
 Use a large box grater to grate 3 medium zucchini into the bowl (mine yielded about 4 cups), and season with ½ teaspoon kosher salt.
-Set aside while you prep the aromatics (see instruction below).Note: For speedier prep, you can also use a food processor with a coarse grating disc to grate the zucchini!
+Set aside while you prep the aromatics.Note: For speedier prep, you can also use a food processor with a coarse grating disc to grate the zucchini!

-- Prep the aromatics: Finely chop 1 medium white onion and finely minced 4 cloves garlic.
+- Prep the aromatics: Finely chop 1 medium white onion and finely mince 4 cloves garlic.

 - Squeeze the zucchini: Form the cheesecloth into a pouch, and squeeze as much liquid as possible from the zucchini into the medium bowl (I produced 1 cup zucchini juice).